-There has been an increasing enthusiasm for social change over the recent years, from improving the quality of life of the underprivileged to protecting the environment to combating climate change and so on.
-With this appetite comes the rise in interest in impact investing, but it drives concerns that it might displace the traditional charitable donations.
+There has been increasing enthusiasm for social change over recent years.
+It ranges from improving the quality of life of the underprivileged to protecting the environment to combating climate change and so on.
+With this appetite comes the rise in interest in impact investing.
+However, there are concerns that it might displace traditional charitable donations.

-According to The Global Journal, there are 10 million nongovernment organizations in the world, with National Center for Charitable Statistics adding that over 1.5 million of which are in the United States.
+According to The Global Journal, there are 10 million nongovernment organizations in the world.
+The National Center for Charitable Statistics adds that over 1.5 million of these are in the United States.
 In 2015, 31.5 percent of the people worldwide donated to charity while 24 percent volunteered.
-Per Charities Aid Foundation, the number of people donating money to charities is expected to reach 2.5 billion by 2030.
+The Charities Aid Foundation says around 2.5 billion people will donate to charities by 2030.
 Giving to NGOs is an easy way for people to be involved in positive social change, via the 2017 Global NGO Online Technology Report.

 But there is another way to help bring in social change while also getting something in return—impact investing.
 By definition of Global Impact Investing Network, it is the “investment made into companies, organizations, and funds with the intention to generate social and environmental impact alongside a financial return.”

-Impact investors today are dominated by millennials and Gen X groups (42.7 percent), followed by the baby boomers (35.1 percent) and older people (22.9 percent).
+Impact investors today are dominated by millennials and Gen X groups (42.7 percent).
+Baby boomers (35.1 percent) and older people (22.9 percent) follow.
 Impact investors are also mostly college graduates and with household incomes of $500,000 or more.

 The study further revealed that among the sectors that are most likely to be affected by impact investing replacing charitable donations are the youth and family services, arts and culture, environment, and animal causes.

 Furthermore, the report said nonprofit organizations should rethink about impact investing and how they can utilize it as an additional tool rather than as a replacement of the traditional charitable giving.